nydamon/aichatbot2/README.md

 The bot is automatically deployed using GitHub Actions to Azure App Service.
 Updates to the Teams app package are also automated through GitHub Actions workflows.

+### Deployment Process

+1. Code changes are pushed to the main branch
+2. GitHub Actions automatically:
+   - Builds and tests the code
+   - Deploys to Azure App Service
+   - Creates a Teams app package
+3. New versions are automatically available to users

 ## Environment Setup

 The bot requires the following environment variables: